artunit/ossocr/README.md

 *   capi.h.patch
 *   capi.cpp.patch

-Assuming you have the svn version of tesseract (last used on tesseract version 1093), patching would be a process like:
+Assuming you have the svn version of tesseract (up to version 1889), patching would be a process like:

 _for tesseract_